ggonnella/gfapy/manual/positional_fields.md

 The ```positional_fieldnames``` method returns the list of the names (as strings) of the positional fields of a line.
-The positional fields can be read using a method on the gfapy line object, which is called as the field name.
+The positional fields can be read using a method on the Gfapy line object, which is called as the field name.
 Setting the value is done with an equal sign version of the field name method (e.g. segment.slen = 120).
 In alternative, the ```set(fieldname, value)``` and ```get(fieldname)``` methods can also be